otroan/rfc6296-bis/draft-bctb-6man-rfc6296-bis.md

    be compatible with future mechanisms that use unique IIDs for node identification.

+## ICMPv6 error forwarding

+   This section describes the processing of ICMPv6 error messages and is similar to the ICMP error forwarding specified for IPv4 NATs in {{RFC5508}}.

+   For an ICMPv6 error, both the addresses in the outer IPv6 header and the embedded IPv6 header in the ICMPv6 error message must be translated.

+   For an ICMPv6 error received from the "outside", the embedded IPv6 header source address is translated from the external prefix to the internal prefix.
+While the outer IPv6 header destination address is translated from the external prefix to the internal prefix as normal.
+   If the embedded IPv6 source address prefix does not match the external prefix prior to the rewrite, the packet MUST be silently dropped.

+   For an ICMPv6 error received from the "inside", the embedded IPv6 header destination address is translated from the internal prefix to the external prefix.
+While the outer IPv6 header source address is translated from the internal prefix to the external prefix as normal.
+   If the embedded IPv6 destination address prefix does not match the internal prefix prior to the rewrite, the packet MUST be silently dropped.

+   The ICMPv6 forwarding function MUST verify that the length of the embedded pacekt is long enough to contain the whole IPv6 header.

+   An ICMPv6 Error message checksum covers the entire ICMPv6 message, including the payload.
+When an ICMPv6 Error packet is received, if the ICMPv6 checksum fails to validate, NPTv6 SHOULD silently drop the ICMPv6 Error packet.
+This is because NATv6 uses the embedded IPv6 and transport headers for forwarding and translating the ICMPv6 Error message.
+When the ICMPv6 checksum is invalid, the embedded IPv6 and transport headers, which are covered by the ICMPv6 checksum, are also suspect.

 #  Implications of Network Address Translator Behavioral Requirements

 ##  Prefix Configuration and Generation